alexey-dc/rack_experiments/README.md

 I'm going to go in order of increasing complexity and variety.

 ## Rack is single-threaded
 The most basic rack app is single-threaded.
-To prove that I in fact am sane - and to establish a baseline of expectations - I ran a [simple rack application](01_rack_threaded_requests/config.ru) with `rackup`, and ran a plain Ruby multi-threaded process against it.
+To prove that with certainty - and to establish a baseline of expectations - I ran a [simple rack application](01_rack_threaded_requests/config.ru) with `rackup`, and ran a plain Ruby multi-threaded process against it.

 Each GET request to Rack increments a global variable - which I print, prefixed with its thread ID.
 Both the thread ID and immediate value of the global are returned from the HTTP request.